h0lycrap/cs7641-group7/README.md

 2. There is one identifiable pattern in the data: several airfoils have a lift coefficient (Cl) of zero.
 These airfoils are symmetric.
 The data was captured at an angle of attack of zero, and in this case, the Cl for symmetric airfoils is also zero.
 3. We do not have access to any ground truth data that clearly associates each airfoil with a particular cluster or class.
 Typically, different clustering algorithms would be compared based on their performance with respect to some ground truth, but since it is not available, it is not easy to compare clustering techniques directly.
 Therefore, we have separately evaluated each technique used and contrasted the results, rather than evaluating their performance relative to each other.

+Three sperate techniques were used for the clustering: a Gaussian Mixture Model (GMM), the K-Means algorithm, and spectral clustering.
+Results from each method are discussed in the next section.
+After comparing the results, we decided to use the cluster assignments from K-Means, as discussed in the next section.

+### Airfoil Classification Using Neural Network

+Based on the results from the clustering, all of the training airfoils were labelled with the appropriate cluster assignment from K-Means.
+These act as the labels for classification, while the PARSEC parameters act as the features.
+The output of the network is vector with 6 elements which is one-hot encoding of different clusters.

+For training the second model, 500 data points are used.
+Rest of the data is reserved for the testing.

+[MORE EXPLANATION ON NN ARCHITECTURES]

+## V. Results and Discussion

+### Clustering
 First, GMM models were trained on the data with a varying number of clusters/components.
 A visualization of the result using six clusters is shown below.

 <figure>